 Reduce bin entry risk with lockout/tagout procedures

-Safe bin-entry procedures like lockout/tagout can help reduce the risk of grain entrapment, grain engulfment and entanglement.
+Working in and around grain bins is dangerous.
+Adding safe bin-entry procedures can help reduce the risk of grain entrapment, engulfment and entanglement.
+A lockout/tagout is an example of these procedures

 - Notify all affected co-workers that equipment will be locked out.